OptimBro/OptimEngine-Support/readme.txt

 == Description ==

+This is important.
 Keep this activated if your site is hosted by OptimEngine managed hosting.
 This is a must have plugin which helps us to do regular maintenance of your site and provide you support

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.